algjor/data-sourcing-challenge/README.md

 Part 1 - Access the New York Times API.
 Part 2 -Access The Movie Database API.
 Part 3 - Merge and Clean the Data for Export.
 (5) - In Part 1, a query was made to the NYT url and an article searched was performed.
-The results from this search were compiiled in a list named "reviews_list".
+The results from this search were compiled in a list named "reviews_list".
 The json dumps was used to format the data and a panda dataframe was created.
 (6) - In Part 2, a query was made to the Movie database url and movie data was extracted.
 The results from this search were stored in a list named "tmdb_movies_list".
-The json dumps was used to format the data a panda dataframe was created.
+The json dumps was used to format the data and a panda dataframe was created.
 (7) - In Part 3, the data was merged and cleaned, then exported to a csv file called nyt_tmbd_data.csv.
 (8) - Input from the instructor and learining assistant was used to develop this code.